Penang Food Guide – 40 Street Food To Try in 2023

 Lok Lok Steamboat

-Each ingredient is skewered on a bamboo stick, which you cook by dunking it into the pot of boiling water in the middle of the table.
+Each ingredient is skewered on a bamboo stick, which you cook by dunking into the pot of boiling water in the middle of the table.

 Grab your stick out of the water once it’s cooked.